iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

 --------------------------------------------------------------------
 i go to appsettings.json and modify the line 3rd
-Then on the next step i opened the nuget package console at 1.03pm
+Then on the next step i opened the nuget package console at 1.03pm when the migration is completed i update the database at 1.10pm after that i review the sqlserver object explorer and i checked the all tables that are mentioned in the slides